prostep-ivip-e-V/vec/wiki/content/specifications/vec/guidelines/key-concepts/general-structure/index.md

   representation scenario.
 However, external links (if defined) will resolve to the VEC file itself.

+However, regardless of the use of the {{< vec-class DocumentVersion >}}, it always represents the meta-data of the entity in the process, which does not change depending on its VEC representation.
+Meaning, if for example a system schematic is referenced as external document in one place (VEC file) and is used as a native document / digital representation in another place, it is still a system schematic (_DocumentType_) with the same _DocumentNumber_ & _Version_.

 ### Combination and Reuse of Documents

 {{< figure src="document-version-flow.svg" class="float-right" title="DocumentVersions in the Information Flow" numbered="true" lightbox="true" width="400">}}